RunestoneInteractive/RunestoneServer/pip2/source/Files/AlternativeFileReadingMethods.rst

 ======================== =========================== =====================================

-In this course, we will generally either iterate through the contents of a file using a for loop, or use read() to get all of the contents as a single string.
+In this course, we will generally either iterate through the lines returned by ``readlines()`` with a for loop, or use ``read()`` to get all of the contents as a single string.

 In other programming languages, where they don't have the convenient for loop method of going through the lines of the file one by one, they use a different pattern which requires a different kind of loop, the ``while`` loop.
-Fortunately, you don't need to learn this other pattern, and we will put off consideration of ``while`` loops indefinitely in this course.
+Fortunately, you don't need to learn this other pattern, and we will put off consideration of ``while`` loops until later in this course.
+We don't need them for handling data from files.

 .. note::

-   A common error that novice programmers make is not realizing that all these ways of reading the file, including using the for loop to iterate over the lines, **use up the file**.
+   A common error that novice programmers make is not realizing that all these ways of reading the file contents, **use up the file**.
-   If you want to go through the contents twice, for now it is probably easiest to just open it twice, and iterate through it twice.
-If you cared about efficiency, you might prefer to save the contents in a variable.
+   After you call readlines(), if you call it again you'll get an empty list.